devxiongmao/llm-scorecaster/README.md

 - **Fast & Lightweight**: Built with FastAPI for high performance
 - **Auto-Documentation**: Interactive API docs with Swagger UI
 - **Modular Dependencies**: Install only the metrics you need
+- **OpenAPI JSON Spec**: Generate clients for the API in any language using the provided openapi.json file

 ## Architecture